jmappala/github-copilot-fundamentals-200/README.md

 # Welcome to GitHub Copilot Fundamentals 200!
 A repository for all things GitHub Copilot Training - Fundamentals 200!

-The GitHub Copilot Fundamentals 200 Workshop is designed for developers who want to advanced knowledge and enhanced skills in using GitHub Copilot.
+The GitHub Copilot Fundamentals 200 Workshop is designed for developers who want advanced knowledge and enhanced skills in using GitHub Copilot.

 ## Syllabus